 The vast Serengeti plains in northern Tanzania also witness the Great Migration, and the Ngorongoro Crater offers superlative wildlife viewing.
 You can also trek with chimpanzees in the Mahale Mountains or, if you’re feeling adventurous, climb Africa’s highest mountain, Kilimanjaro.

-If you’re in the mood to splash out, the recently re-styled Singita Faru Faru Lodge is an intimate and exclusive retreat overlooking the Grumeti River in northern Tanzania – the migration passes by between May and August.
-There are only eight rooms and the décor is a mix of African and contemporary Danish style.
-As well as night drives and cultural activities, you can take to the skies for a hot air balloon ride or just stay put and enjoy the infinity pool and spa.
+If you’re in the mood to splash out, Lemala Nanyukie is an intimate and exclusive retreat overlooking the plains of the Eastern Serengeti of Tanzania – the migration passes by between October and December.
+These beautiful, contemporary suites are situated around several kopjes (which often play host to lions and their cubs).
+Enjoy this area, famed for its cheetah and other cats where you can take to the skies for a hot air balloon ride or just stay put and enjoy the pool and spa.

-Little Chem Chem is set in a 16,000-hectare private concession between Tarangire and Lake Manyara National Parks.
-While you can choose to go for game drives in either park, you’re equally encouraged to relax in the spa or by the pool, or go on bush walks – or even a run – with a Masaai guard, or spend a morning visiting a local school or learning more about their anti-poaching unit.
-Birdwatchers in particular will love it here, and with only five tents, privacy is assured.
+Chem Chem is set in a 16,000-hectare private concession between Tarangire and Lake Manyara National Parks.
+While you can choose to go for game drives in either park, you’re equally encouraged to relax in the spa or by the pool, or go on bush walks – or even a run – with a Maasai guard, or spend a morning visiting a local school or learning more about their anti-poaching unit.
+Birdwatchers in particular will love it here, and with the 7 spacious tented suites spread far apart, privacy is assured.

-A top choice in Botswana is Zarafa Camp, which has impressive eco-credentials and only four extremely spacious tents, each on a raised deck with a private plunge pool and outdoor shower.
-Romantic touches include claw-foot copper baths and in-room massages, and the location between the Okavango Delta and Chobe National Park ensures impressive wildlife viewing.
+A top choice in Botswana is Selinda Camp, which has impressive eco-credentials and only three extremely spacious tents, each on a raised deck with a private plunge pool and outdoor shower.
+Romantic touches include claw-foot copper baths, a beautiful spa and stunning wine cellar, and the location between the Okavango Delta and Chobe National Park on the private Selinda concession ensures impressive wildlife viewing.

 Also on the Okovango Delta and bordering Moremi Game Reserve, Qorokwe Camp has just nine suites overlooking a lagoon, so wildlife viewing is rich year-round – particularly when it comes to birds.